gvwilson/sensibleadventures/nardica/nardica.md

 The tiny image of Wales turned its head.
-"You're not interrupting at all," he said, speaking directly to the pin-sized camera and microphone set into the railing beside him.
+"You're not interrupting at all," he said, speaking directly to the pin-sized camera and microphone set into the taffrail beside him.
 "I'm always happy to talk."

 A few moments later he knocked on the pilot house door.